thenick775/Jupyter-Notebook-Scripts/unavco_ftputil/readme.txt

-These files must be installed in the folder located above 'Desktop', other You must have the file names 'fileList' in this same directory (the directory below users)
+These files must be installed in the folder located above 'Downloads', other You must have the file names 'fileList' in this same directory (the directory below users)
 Or add it to where your jupyter notebook directory opens to, as that is where